Citation index: Major citation indexing services

 Each of these offer an index of citations between publications and a mechanism to establish which documents cite which other documents.
 They are not open-access and differ widely in cost: Web of Science and Scopus are available by subscription (generally to libraries).

-In addition, CiteSeer and Google Scholar are freely available online.
+CiteSeer and Google Scholar are freely available online.

 Several open-access, subject-specific citation indexing services also exist, such as: